 Honor Society of Nursing (STTI) answeredHelpful?
 1 person found this helpful.

-Mehmet Oz, MD, Cardiology, answeredThe risk of developing shingles a second time is low, but it can happen.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThe risk of developing shingles a second time is low, but it can happen.
 Studies show that fewer than 4% of people who develop shingles (also known as herpes zoster) will have another bout of this painful condition in their lifetime.
 If you do develop shingles a second time, the disease will probably affect a different part of your body.
 A second occurrence of shingles can happen many years after the first.

 Consult with your doctor about the possibility developing shingles again.Helpful?
 1 person found this helpful.